By Jody McCutcheon

 - Protect your skin a bit further by eating foods rich in Vitamin A, such as sweet potatoes and pumpkin, and dark-pigmented foods, like blueberries, black grapes and figs. You’ll need to consume a lot–about 1kg of grapes, for example–but this will offer you around 10% SPF naturally for about 24 hours.

 Oh, and most important of all: don’t forget the old-fashioned methods: a wide-brimmed hat and long sleeves made from tightly woven material.
-Or better yet, stay in the shade–the editor of this magazine uses an umbrella and her skin is amazing.
+Or better yet, stay in the shade.

 Happy sun season, and don’t get burned by uninformed decisions.